How Much To Renew Driving Licence: Renewal Cost And Fees UK

 How Much Does A Provisional Driving Licence Cost?

-- Take theory and practical tests
+- Sit the theory and practical tests

-- Display L plates
+- Display L plates while learning

 - Be at least 15 years and 9 months old